-Eoin is a leading Counsellor/Psychotherapist and teacher of Counselling/Psychotherapy, who has worked in the area of mental health for over 25 years, specialising in Cognitive Psychotherapy/Cognitive Behavioural Therapy.
+Eoin is a leading Counsellor/Psychotherapist and Counselling/Psychotherapy lecturer/trainer, who has worked in the area of mental health for over 30 years, specialising in a Case Formulation approach to Cognitive Behavioural Therapy.

-He is known for his therapy, training and media work in the field of behavioural addictions, and has a particular interest in the relationship between addictions and mental health problems such as anxiety and depression.
+He is particularly known for his work in the field of behavioural addictions, and has an interest in the relationship between addictions and mental health problems such as anxiety and depression.

-He lectures at PCI College (www.pcicollege.ie), where he was President for more than 10 years, and is co-founder of the Centre for Addictive & Problematic Behaviours (www.addictivebehaviours.ie), and of Dual Diagnosis Ireland (www.dualdiagnosis.ie).
+He lectures at PCI College (www.pcicollege.ie), where he previously held the position of College President for more than 10 years, and is co-founder of the Centre for Addictive & Problematic Behaviours (www.addictivebehaviours.ie), and of Dual Diagnosis Ireland (www.dualdiagnosis.ie).

 In 2010 he was awarded the Carl Berkeley Memorial Award by the Irish Association for Counselling & Psychotherapy, for his contributions to the field of Counselling and Psychotherapy in Ireland.

-His work is influenced by a variety of Case Formulation perspectives, including Humanistic, Cognitive-Behavioural, Motivational Interviewing and Compassion-Focused approaches to psychotherapy, along with theories and findings from Psychology, Evolutionary Theory, Neurobiology, Philosophy, Spirituality, Anthropology, Postmodern thought, and the Humanities.
+His work is influenced by a variety of perspectives, including Humanistic, Cognitive-Behavioural, Motivational, and Compassion-Focused approaches to therapy, along with theories and findings from Psychology, Evolutionary Theory, Neurobiology, Philosophy, Spirituality, Anthropology and the Humanities.

-Some of his views on Psychotherapy can be found on his blogs:
+Some of his thoughts on Psychotherapy-related issues can be found on his blogs: